AidinHamedi/Optimizer-Benchmark/README.md

 A benchmarking suite for evaluating and comparing **PyTorch optimization algorithms** on 2D mathematical functions.
 This project uses **[pytorch_optimizer](https://github.com/kozistr/pytorch_optimizer)** and **Optuna** for hyperparameter tuning, and generates visualizations of optimizer trajectories across optimization test functions.

+> [!WARNING]
+> **Important Limitations**: These benchmark results are based on synthetic 2D functions and may not reflect real-world performance when training actual neural networks.
+The rankings should only be used as a reference, not as definitive guidance for choosing optimizers in practical applications.

 ## 🌶️ Features

 * Benchmarks **most of the supported optimizers** in `pytorch-optimizer`.